RALLY AGAINST PARKINSON’S

 What We Do

-RAP supports the Rock Steady Boxing program at Forest Hill Health + Fitness with both funding and outreach, to keep the program free for participants.
-In addition, we support virtual boxing classes online for our fighters who can’t make it to the gym.
+RAP supports the Rock Steady Boxing programs with both funding and outreach, to keep the program free for participants.
+Live classes can be found at Forest Hill Health + Fitness and the Y of Abingdon.
+We also support virtual boxing classes online for our fighters who can’t make it to the gym.
 We provide resources to the community about living with Parkinson’s.
 Our community outreach includes quarterly newsletters and monthly updates of educational information about PD and PD-related events.
 Our efforts are designed to educate the general public and offer a holistic view of overall wellness and quality of life for patients and caregivers.
 RAP members include men and women living with Parkinson’s, their care partners, families and friends.
 We are a non-paid, all-volunteer organization and there’s plenty of work to be done!
-Click here to learn more.

 Where Are the Opportunities?